It started with a deep, squeezing abdominal cramp.

 Right away I knew I had found my vocation.

-My client base grew quickly and spent the next few years sharpening my skills as a coach.
+My client base grew very quickly and spent the next few years sharpening my skills as a coach.

 I met Kelsey.